spdx/spdx-github/README.md

 ## (Optional) Add a new scanner:

 Currently supported scanners are ScanCode and DoSOCSv2.
-If you would like to use a scanner other than these with spdx-github, it will require a minor change to the source code as well as additions to the environment file.
-View full instructions on adding a new scanner here: https://github.com/spdx/spdx-github/wiki/Adding-a-New-Scanner-to-spdx-github
+If you would like to use a scanner other than these with spdx-github, there are two options.
+The first option is to make a minor change to the source code as well as additions to the environment file.
+View full instructions on adding a new scanner this way here: https://github.com/spdx/spdx-github/wiki/Adding-a-New-Scanner-to-spdx-github.
+The second option is to use the web API and create a server that can interface with spdx-github.
+Instructions for creating a web API server are here: https://github.com/spdx/spdx-github/wiki/Creating-a-remote-API-scan-server